Star Trek Fan Fiction Stats

 In some ways, though, this helps to counterbalance the problem of jacked-up read counts, as mentioned above.

 The tables have accuracy issues.
 However, it’s safe to claim a work with combined reads of over 1,000 is a winner, and one with over 5,000 is even better.
-There are a rarefied few with over 20,000 (Reversal has over 80,000; Together (over 40,000), Fortune, and Intolerance have over 30,000; and He Stays a Stranger, Temper, Everybody Knows This is Nowhere, and The Three of Us are the other stories with over 20,000 reads).
+There are a rarefied few with over 30,000 (Reversal has over 100,000; Together (over 60,000), Fortune, and Intolerance and The Three of Us have over 40,000; and He Stays a Stranger, Temper, Everybody Knows This is Nowhere, and are the other stories with over 30,000 reads).
 The love is definitely there.

 Same with reviews.
 Readers probably like anything with ten or more reviews.
 Readers probably like even more when works have twenty or more reviews.
-They probably love works with over 130 reviews (Brown, Ceremonial, Conversations With Heroes, The Tribe, and The High Cost of Dissidence).
-Reversal and Gainful are the only fanfiction stories with over two hundred reviews so far.
-Revved Up has over two hundred reviews, but it is wholly original fiction and so is not exactly comparable.
-The Social Media Guide, which is also not comparable, has over 500.
+They probably love works with over 140 reviews (Broken Seal, Brown, and Ceremonial).
+Reversal, Gainful, and The Tribe are the only fanfiction stories with over two hundred reviews so far.
+Revved Up has over five hundred reviews, but it is wholly original fiction and so is not exactly comparable.
+The Social Media Guide, which is also not comparable, also has over 500.
 I guess people really love it!

 I thank all readers and reviewers.
 Your encouragement makes me happy, your attention makes me happy, and your critiques make me a better writer.
 I am humbly grateful.